azer89/azer89/README.md

 </a>

-I'm a software developer with a passion for art and graphics programming, mostly dabbling with Vulkan and DirectX 12.
+I'm a software developer with a passion for art and graphics programming, currently dabbling with Vulkan and DirectX 12.

 [LinkedIn](https://www.linkedin.com/in/reza-uw/)